 The upper level electives address a wide range of issues in economics, such as the development of third-world countries, international trade and finance, health economics, urban growth, and American economic history.
 See the website for more information about the program: vu.edu/economics.

 Vanderbilt’s faculty have particular strength in micro theory including game theory, international economics, econometrics, law and economics, and economic history.
 Economics offers a joint major with the Department of History requiring several courses in economic history at its core.

 Many students combine a major in economics with majors or minors in mathematics, a second language, political science, or psychology.
 A recent economics major won the concerto competition as a cellist at the Blair School of Music.
 About half of our students study abroad for a semester or a year.

 Students in the Department’s honors program write an original thesis under the guidance of a faculty member.
-A 2015 thesis by Aaron Gau asked whether college football coaches are efficiently compensated?
-Macauley Muir’s 2015 thesis considered sequential auctions for coffee in Guatemala.
+Marc Chen’s 2017 thesis analyzed how Nashville’s public transit system affects economic segregation in the region.
+A 2015 thesis by Aaron Gau examined whether college football coaches are efficiently compensated.
 The honors program begins in the junior year.
 Find titles of recent theses here: as.vanderbilt.edu/econ/undergraduate/honors-theses-recent.php

 Many economics majors find employment with investment or commercial banks, credit card or stock brokerage firms.
 Consulting firms and manufacturing companies also hire a number of graduates.
 Some students found their own businesses or join start-up companies.
 About sixty percent of the economics majors intend to complete MBA degrees and understand that several years of significant work experience is necessary before enrolling in an MBA program.
 About fifteen percent of graduates plan to enroll in law school and many do so immediately after graduation.
 Several economics majors each year enroll in medical schools and PhD programs in economics or pursue other graduate programs.